Assist During Operations as a Surgical Technologist

 Students in the Surgical Technology Program attend regular classes; experience hands-on labs in our two-room Operating Room Suite; and train in area hospitals, operating rooms, and outpatient surgical centers.
 We provide students the skills and knowledge to function as members of a surgical team.

 Graduates will be eligible to take the national certifying examination to become certified surgical technologists.
-This program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 9355 113th Street N., #7709, Seminole, FL 33775, Telephone number 727-210-2350, under the recommendation of the Accreditation Review Council Education in Surgical Technology and Surgical Assisting, 6 West Dry Creek Circle, Suite 110, Littleton, CO 80120, Telephone number 303-741-3655.
+This program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP), 9355 113th Street N., #7709, Seminole, FL 33775, Telephone number 727-210-2350, under the recommendation of the Accreditation Review Council Education in Surgical Technology and Surgical Assisting, 19751 Main Street #339, Parker, CO 80138, Telephone number 303-741-3655.
+Program Outcomes

 To assist doctors by providing appropriate supplies and equipment

 Wound classifications and healing

 Procedures from surgical sub-specialties and related areas

 Surgical Techs or operating room technicians can advance to become a surgeon’s First Assistant, manage surgical teams, and work in hospital administration.
 They can also build upon their existing Associates Degree to earn a higher medical degree.
 Surgical Technologists are well-paying jobs, and employment of surgical technologists is projected to grow 12% from 2016 to 2026, faster than the average for all occupations.
 Advances in medical technology have made surgery safer, and more operations are being done to treat a variety of illnesses and injuries.